NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
-1.  github and git [4]
+1.  github and git [1]
-2.  some coding programs (java,js,python etc.) [5]
+2.  some coding programs (java,js,python etc.) [1]
-3. Understand the full operation of the front end (html,css,js)[6]
+3. Understand the full operation of the front end (html,css,js)[1]
 #### Things we don't understand
 1. Main operation of the AFS [1]
-2. To be able to have more mastery of programs with reference to big data.[2]
+2. To be able to have more mastery of programs with reference to big data.[1]
-3. I would like to fully understand docker since I am not very clear about some terms such as containers etc.[3]
+3. I would like to fully understand docker since I am not very clear about some terms such as containers etc.[1]
+4. Docker Containers[1]
 #### Things we want to know next**
-1.  i want understand PHP(I don't have any kind of knowledge currently).[7]
+1.  i want understand PHP(I don't have any kind of knowledge currently).[1]
-2. Be able to master docker-github (to the point of making it fast and efficient).[8]
+2. Be able to master docker-github (to the point of making it fast and efficient).[1]
-3. MYsql/Sql [9]
+3. MYsql/Sql [1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video